 I arrived on a rainy Wednesday afternoon.
 When I pulled up to Inn at Bay Harbor, it reminded me of Mackinac Island.
 Fog hovered in the distance.
 The stately inn has a beautiful Schonbek chandelier in the lobby and offers views of stone cliffs and condos on one side and Little Traverse Bay on the other.

 I only had about an hour to spare before dinner, so I didn’t waste any time dropping off my luggage in my room and donning my raincoat to go rockhounding.
-As a new guest, and with not a lot of people around, I was a little worried I would draw attention to myself in my pink raincoat.
+As a new guest, I was a little worried I would draw attention to myself in my pink raincoat.
 But that didn’t stop me.
-I headed straight for the rocky shore, and to my amazement, I looked down and saw Petoskey stone after Petoskey stone.
+I headed straight for the rocky shore.
+And to my amazement, I looked down and saw Petoskey stone after Petoskey stone.

 It may not be that exciting for people who hunt rocks on the regular, or live where Petoskey stones are plentiful, but I felt like a kid in a candy store.
 They seemed to magically appear before my eyes.
 I pocketed as many as I could, took them back to my room, and returned for more.